Prometheus-X-association/edge-computing/docs/design-document.md

 Testing strategy, tools and methods chosen, methods for acceptance criteria.
 To be detailed.

-### Unit tests
+### Internal unit tests

-_Here specify the test cases for the components inside the BB.
+_Here specify the test cases for the units inside the BB.
 Candidates for tools that can be used to implement the test cases: JUnit, Mockito, Pytest._

-### Integration tests
+### Component-level testing

-_Here specify how to test the integration of the components inside the BB.
+_Here specify how to test this component/BB as a whole.
+This is similar to how other BBs will use this component.
 Candidates for tools that can be used to implement the test cases: K6, Postman, stepci, Pact
 An example tutorial is available [here](https://github.com/ftsrg-edu/swsv-labs/wiki/2b-Integration-testing)._

 ### UI test (where relevant)

 _Candidates for tools that can be used to implement the test cases: Selenium_

+## Partners & roles
+_Enumerate all partner organizations and specify their roles in the development and planned operation of this component.
+Do this at a level which a)can be made public, b)supports the understanding of the concrete technical contributions (instead of "participates in development" specify the functionality, added value, etc.)_

+## Usage in the dataspace
+_Specify the Dataspace Enalbing Service Chain in which the BB will be used.
+This assumes that during development the block (lead) follows the service chain, contributes to tis detailed design and implements the block to meet the integration requirements of the chain._